THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 The Required Architecture (The “Invisible Tripod”)¶

-- Functional prerequisite (in-model): The delivery geometry presupposes a temporally stable lower-atmosphere dielectric state over the target (sharp subsidence inversion / severe-clear) to suppress premature discharge pathways and preserve controllable gating during the charging interval.
+- Functional prerequisite (in-model): The coupling geometry presupposes a temporally stable lower-atmosphere dielectric state over the target (sharp subsidence inversion / severe-clear) to suppress premature discharge pathways and preserve controllable gating during the charging interval.

 - Deductive role: Supports line-of-sight occlusion / aperture-style boundary effects observed in the ring structures.